The completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: measurement of the growth rate of structure from the small-scale clustering of the luminous red galaxy sample: Methods

 \textsc{aemulus} allows for a flat wCDM with described by 7 parameters: $\Omega_M$, $\Omega_b$, $\sigma_8$, $h$, $n_s$, $w$, and $N_{\mathrm{eff}}$.
 For our analysis we limit the cosmological parameter space by fixing $N_{\rm eff}=3.046$ and $w=-1$, since these parameters are not well constrained by our measurements but have been well measured by other probes, resulting in a 5 parameter flat $\Lambda$CDM cosmology.
 The HOD model used by the \textsc{aemulus} allocates a Poisson sampling of $N(M)$ galaxies to halos of mass $M$, split into central galaxies and satellites following:

 where the free parameters fit by the emulator are $f_{\rm max}$, $\sigma_{\log M}$, $\log M_{\mathrm{sat}}$, $\alpha$, $\log M_{\mathrm{cut}}$.
-Briefly, $\sigma_{\log M}$ defines the width of the transition from a mean occupation of 0 to 1 for centrals, $M_{\mathrm{sat}}$ is the typical mass for halos to host one satellite, $\alpha$ is the power-law index for the mass dependence of the satellite occupation, and $M_{\mathrm{cut}}$ gives an exponential cutoff to the satellite occupation at low mass. $M_{\mathrm{min}}$ sets the transition point of the central occupation, and is fixed in the emulator to match the number density of the sample. $f_{\rm max}$ is a new parameter that we add to \textsc{Aemulus} to address a possible inconsitency between the model and data. eBOSS was targeted using colour and magnitude cuts \citep{Prakash:2016} so it is not a complete sample, whereas the HOD model assumes that all galaxies are included in the sample.
+Briefly, $\sigma_{\log M}$ defines the width of the transition from a mean occupation of 0 to 1 for centrals, $M_{\mathrm{sat}}$ is the typical mass for halos to host one satellite, $\alpha$ is the power-law index for the mass dependence of the satellite occupation, and $M_{\mathrm{cut}}$ gives an exponential cutoff to the satellite occupation at low mass. $M_{\mathrm{min}}$ sets the transition point of the central occupation, and is fixed in the emulator to match the number density of the sample.
+By matching the number density we ensure the correct linear bias, thus reducing the degeneracy between the HOD parameters and the growth rate in the correlation function measurements.
+Because of this choice we do not use the number density as an observable in our analysis. $f_{\rm max}$ is a new parameter that we add to \textsc{Aemulus} to address a possible inconsistency between the model and data. eBOSS was targeted using colour and magnitude cuts \citep{Prakash:2016} so it is not a complete sample, whereas the HOD model assumes that all galaxies are included in the sample.
 This is especially concerning for eBOSS since targets were selected using a lower magnitude limit in the i band to avoid overlap with the CMASS LRG sample (see Fig.1 of \citealt{Zhai:2017}). $f_{\rm max}$ controls the fraction of centrals that are included in the sample, i.e. a value of $f_{\rm max}<1$ means that the very massive halos do not necessarily host a eBOSS LRG at the center.
-This parameter does not apply to satellites since it is degenerate with other parameters.
+While these targeting cuts would be expected to affect the completeness of both centrals and satellites, for satellites $f_{\rm max}$ is completely degenerate with $M_{\mathrm{sat}}^{-\alpha}$ \citep[see similar discussion in][]{Lange:2021}.
+Since these HOD parameters are primarily nuisance parameters in our constraint of the growth rate, we do not apply $f_{\rm max}$ to the satellites.
 In Sec.~\ref{sec:fmax_test} we perform a series of tests to determine the effect of excluding $f_{\rm max}$ on the measured $f\sigma_8$.